vincentbernat/network-lab/lab-vxlan/README.md

 IP address length is 4 and therefore, the remaining bytes are the IP address.
 Maybe a bug in Wireshark?

-Some other configuration problems may be present but until this problem is fixed, it's difficult to move forward.
+Some other configuration problems may be present (notably in how the appropriate route targets and route distinguishers are computed).
+Until the above problem is fixed, it's difficult to move forward.

 [BaGPipe BGP]: https://github.com/Orange-OpenSource/bagpipe-bgp
 [3]: http://murat1985.github.io/kubernetes/cni/2016/05/15/bagpipe-gobgp.html